MachineLearningLifeScience/poli-docs/docs/poli-docs/_build/html/_sources/contributing/a_new_problem.md

 1. have put your new problem is inside `poli/objective_repository`,
 2. have an `information.py` that describes your black box,
 3. have an `isolated_function.py` that implements the complex logic of your black box and registers it,
-4. have a `register.py` that creates and register your problem factory,
+4. have a `register.py` that creates your problem factory and black box,
 5. have an `environment.yml` that describes the environment you use,
 6. have imported your black box and factory in `objective_repository/__init__.py`,